-The New Parents Project (NPP) is a long-term research study that has followed 182 couples (mothers and fathers) from prior to their first-born child’s birth through their first-born child’s 7th birthday.
-The central goals of NPP are to understand the development of family relationships—especially father-child relationships—and how these relationships affect children’s social and emotional development.
-However, NPP has evolved into so much more—spawning scientific discoveries regarding how new mothers and fathers divide childcare, the evolution of romantic relationships across the transition to parenthood, and even how policy-relevant factors such as parental leave may affect the lives and parenting experiences of new mothers and fathers.
+The central goals of NPP are to understand the development of family relationships and how these relationships affect children’s social and emotional development.
+However, NPP has evolved into so much more—spawning scientific discoveries regarding how new mothers and fathers divide childcare, the evolution of romantic relationships across the transition to parenthood, and even how policy-relevant factors such as parental leave may affect the lives and parenting experiences of mothers and fathers.

-Unique features of NPP include:
+Unique features of the NPP study and data include:

 - focus on dual-earner couples in which both mothers and fathers worked for pay prior to and after their first child’s birth